lhr-solar/BPS/README.md

 Example: `make simulator TEST=SimulatorInit`.

 The simulator can be run with `./bps-simulator.out <path to JSON test>`.
+However, in order to run properly, `ulimit -r` must be set from within a script.
+In order to debug, edit the `test.sh` file to either debug, or just run a specific test.

 You can check the log file by doing `cat bps-sim-<logged time>.log`.